Izzy Hoyland

 Isabelle "Izzy" Hoyland is a fictional character from the Australian soap opera Neighbours, played by Natalie Bassingthwaighte.
-She made her first screen appearance during the episode broadcast on 1 September 2003.
+She made her first appearance during the episode broadcast on 1 September 2003.
 Izzy was introduced as Max Hoyland's (Stephen Lovatt) younger sister.
 The character departed in 2006, following Bassingthwaighte's decision to focus on her music career.
 However, in March 2007, Bassingthwaighte made a brief return to film a few episodes set in London.
 The character was well received by critics and viewers and Bassingthwaighte earned three Logie Award nominations for her role.
 In October 2017, Bassingthwaighte reprised the role for a guest appearance and she returned on 12 February 2018 until 20 March 2018.
-She reprised the role again on 21 July 2022 for the serial's final episodes.
+She reprised the role again on 21 July 2022 for the serial's then final episodes.

 Casting

 Bassingthwaighte joined the cast of Neighbours in 2003, in her first full-time television role.
 The actress had been working in musical theatre when she received a call saying she had secured an audition for Neighbours.
-Bassingthwaighte told The Age, "I said to my manager, no way.
+Bassingthwaighte told Melinda Houston of The Age: "I said to my manager, no way.
 I'd made the decision I'd done my last theatre show for a while, I wanted to concentrate on singing and I wanted to give film a go.
 We were all a little bit over the soapie star-turned singer.
 I didn't want to be that."
 Her manager talked her round and within a week Bassingthwaighte auditioned for the show and won the role of Izzy.
+She relocated to Melbourne for filming and made her debut on 1 September 2003, which is also her birthday.